byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<parasew[m]>** also, tomorrow will be the second wave for ticket sales, 12:00 CET
 **\<sgp\_>** thanks for the link to the taiga page
 **\<sgp\_>** any other questions/updates?
-**\<xmrmatterbridge> \<lh1008>** thank you all for the opportunity to share more about the outreach team. if anyone wants to join and help us out you are all welcome. this is the telegram chat link https://t.me/joinchat/DM8-zUXYPy2QPEkH5hW3FA
+**\<btrmatterbridge> \<lh1008>** thank you all for the opportunity to share more about the outreach team. if anyone wants to join and help us out you are all welcome. this is the telegram chat link https://t.me/joinchat/DM8-zUXYPy2QPEkH5hW3FA
 **\<sgp\_>** for the sake of time, we will skip the open ideas time. you are always welcome to add your ideas in #byterub-community (here) outside of meeting time
 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** We will be off next community meeting for US Thanksgiving weekend.
 The next community meeting therefore will be in 4 weeks on December 8 at 17:00 UTC.
 **\<sgp\_>** The next ByteRub Coffee Chat will take place next week on November 17 at 17:00 UTC.
-**\<sgp\_>** When in doubt, use the calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
+**\<sgp\_>** When in doubt, use the calendar: https://btr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** Is everyone cool with taking the next meeting off?
 **\<ErCiccione>** can we just move it to another day?
 **\<sgp\_>** perhaps the following Tuesday?